linked-planet/upm-maven-plugin/README.md

 Caveat: Reindex is pointless if triggered before plugin installation finishes.
-To avoid this, using `waitForInstallationMillis` when uploading the plugin file is our best tool to for now.
+To avoid this, using `waitForInstallationMillis` when uploading the plugin file is our best tool for now.

 ```
 mvn upm:reindex